blast-project/UtilsBundle/README.md

     my_bundle.hook.my_custom_hook_example:
         class: MyBundle\Hook\MyCustomHook\MyCustomHookExample
         tags:
-            - { name: blast.hook }
+            - { name: blast.hook, hook: my.custom.hook, template: MyBundle:Hook:my_custom_hook_example.html.twig }
 ```

+The hook configuration are sets in the service tag :
+- `name`: the service tag name (must be `blast.hook`)
+- `hook`: the target hook where the « block » will be rendered
+- `template`: the twig template of the « block »

-*Please don't forget the tag `blast.hook` in order to register your service as a hook*
+_Please don't forget the tag `blast.hook` in order to register your service as a hook_

 #### Create your hook template